 How much protein should I eat on a paleo diet?

-However, if you’re in a bulking phase at the gym, then you will need considerably more than this.
-Working this out will depend on many factors like your height, weight, lean mass goals, and the amount of time you spend training.
+However, you will probably need more if you’re in a bulking phase.
+Working this out will depend on your height, weight, lean mass goals, and the amount of time you spend training.

-The good news is that the above list of best paleo protein powders are often used by bodybuilders and are regularly recommended in the online forums we researched.
+The good news is that the above list of best paleo protein powders is often used by bodybuilders and is regularly recommended in the online forums we researched.